Skip to content

 Method Signature

-// Execute different query-building logic based on conditions
+// Executes different query-building logic based on conditions

 func(Consumer<Children> consumer)